SalmaFathySaied/Digital_Wallet_DataStructures/README.md

 🚀 Project Highlight – Push Cash | A Digital Wallet System

-As part of my Data Structures course, I developed Push Cash, a simplified digital wallet system that lets users send, receive, and manage money securely — with a clean interface and real-time updates.
+As part of my Data Structures course,We developed Push Cash, a simplified digital wallet system that lets users send, receive, and manage money securely — with a clean interface and real-time updates.

 🔧 Technologies Used:
 🟦 C++ for backend logic